 How Does Dollar-Cost Averaging Work?

-Consider an example where an investor divides $10,000 into four parts in a volatile market:
+Consider an example where an investor divides $10,000 into four equal portions in a volatile market.

 Key Considerations for Investing with Dollar-Cost Averaging (DCA)